Interpreting map-based $E$/$B$ spectral properties of CMB foregrounds: Verification of predictions and interpretability of the fields

 In this baseline model the polarization is, by construction, a rigid-angle power law in $P$: at each pixel, $Q_\nu$, $U_\nu$ and $P_\nu$ share the same spectral index and exhibit no intrinsic curvature.
 In the language of Sec.~\ref{sec:predictions_from_physics}, the sky is a pure power law in $\underline{P}$ with $\underline{\gamma}=0$ and all higher-order log--Taylor parameters vanishing.
 A log--Taylor fit around a pivot frequency should therefore return a single (real) spectral tilt and vanishing higher-order and angle-evolution parameters.

 Any non-zero moments or curvature found in transformed fields must thus originate from the non-fully-local \textit{E}/\textit{B} operators rather than from the input SEDs.
 Because $\underline{L}_E$ and $\underline{L}_B$ are non-fully-local convolutions on the sphere, they mix structures with different morphology and orientation, exactly as discussed in Secs.~\ref{sec:EBseparating} and \ref{sec:superposition}.
 As a result, $P_E$, $P_B$ and $S$ are not guaranteed to remain perfect power laws even when $P$ is.
 This constitutes spectral complexity induced by the \textit{E}/\textit{B} transform itself, which we illustrate in Sec.~\ref{sec:spec_complexity_in_pysm_hist}.

-We then demonstrate in Sec.~\ref{sec:finite_freq_channels_pysm} the complementarity of the two spectral expansions when only a limited number of frequency channels is available, before finally introducing in Sec.~\ref{sec:distinguishing_modelling_pysm} a concrete diagnostic test to assess the performance of models built on $\underline{P}_E$ and $\underline{P}_B$ versus those built directly on $\underline{P}$.
+We then demonstrate in Sec.~\ref{sec:finite_freq_channels_pysm} the complementarity of the two spectral expansions when only a limited number of frequency channels is available.